-- (i) Has been involuntarily transferred to a different DLC; and - (ii) The Vice President/Chief Steward position is vacant; and - (iii) The involuntary transfer is within geographic proximity to other worksites in the DLC; or - (iv) The Vice President/Organizing and Representation has instituted realignment. - (v) No DLC President or Bargaining Unit Chair shall lose their position by virtue of such involuntary transfer for the remainder of their term or until an election can be held for a new DLC President, whichever is sooner. - (3) An elected official of the DLC is on a disability leave for less than 90 days or for over 90 days with the approval of the DLC Executive Board. - 4.0.05 Duties of the DLC Officers
+- (i) Has been involuntarily transferred to a different DLC; and - (ii) The DLC Vice President position is vacant; and - (iii) The involuntary transfer is within geographic proximity to other worksites in the DLC; or - (iv) The Board of Directors has instituted realignment. - (v) No DLC President or Bargaining Unit Chair shall lose their position by virtue of such involuntary transfer for the remainder of their term or until an election can be held for a new DLC President, whichever is sooner. - (3) An elected official of the DLC is on a disability leave for less than 90 days or for over 90 days with the approval of the DLC Executive Board. - 4.0.05 Duties of the DLC Officers